New Bedford – Fairhaven Bridge: Between New Bedford and Fairhaven

 The bridge is actually one of three bridges crossing the Acushnet River between the two communities.
 The entire four lane stretch carries U.S. Route 6 between the two communities.
 A short, 500 ft span crosses between the mainland of New Bedford just west of McArthur Drive to Fish Island, the smaller western island in the river.
 From there, after a 0.1 mi stretch of highway connects the two spans, the main New Bedford-Fairhaven Bridge crosses from Fish Island to Pope's Island.
 This span includes the main span (see below).
 Once on Pope's Island, another 0.4 mi stretch of highway connects to the third and longest span, a low, 0.2 mi trestle bridge between Pope's Island and the town of Fairhaven, with the town line falling on the bridge.
 The entire stretch is just over 1 mi between the two shores.

 The main span

 While many maps include all three spans as one "New Bedford-Fairhaven Bridge", only the middle span between the two is the actual bridge.
 This span, which was built between 1897 and 1899, is the one which includes the 283.2 ft swing truss across the main channel into the northern half of the harbor.
 The entire bridge, approaches included, is approximately 0.2 mi long, with the swing span being mostly west of the center of the bridge.
 The bridge still opens on a regular basis, with daily openings to allow the fishing fleet in and out of the inner harbor.

+The main span was an early example of the application of electric power to bridge operation.
+It is one of the few swing-type bridges remaining in operation in Massachusetts.

 The bridge has been repaired numerous times in its lifetime, though there are occasional closings due to jammed gears.